Top 50+ IBM [ AIX ] Interview Questions and Answers

 Ans:

-13. What is the purpose of the nohup command in AIX?
+13. What is the process for configuring and managing network settings in AIX?

 Ans: